schwannden/resume/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please read our [Contributing Guide](CONTRIBUTING.md) for detailed information on:

+- Setting up the development environment
+- Understanding the project architecture
+- Following coding standards and conventions
+- Submitting pull requests
+- Reporting issues and feature requests

 For major changes, please open an issue first to discuss what you would like to change.

 ## 📄 License